FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Attribute Create]()----Adds or edits user defined attributes.

+[Attribute Interpolate]()----Interpolates attributes within primitives or based on explicit weights.

+[Attribute Mirror]()----Copies and flips attributes from one side of a plane to another.

 [Attribute Promote]()----Promotes or demotes attributes from one geometry level to another.

 [Attribute Rename]()----Renames or deletes point and primitive attributes.